aflashyrhetoric/archetype-api/README.md

+# README

+This is the back-end for the archetype-web.

+This is for the content section of the website, whereby builds will be made.
+This is not the code that will run the Configurator.

+---

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.